-Parents will be invited to attend and may bring a companion if they so wish.
+Parents will be invited to attend and may bring a non-legally trained companion if they so wish.

 Each party involved in the procedure (i.e. parent/companion and relevant member(s) of staff against whom the complaint has been made) will wait in different rooms.
+Remote methods, such as zoom may also be appropriate.